lijiang2087/hns-implementation/docs/HNS-DESIGN.md

-# Harmony Name Service Design Document
+# ONE Name Service Design Document
 This document covers the high level development tasks to create similar functionality as [ens.domains](https://ens.domains/) for [Harmony](https://www.harmony.one/).

 *Note: This project is separate from [hnsdomains](https://github.com/hnsdomains) which was a Harmony community lead project.*